filipsjolanderr/snapchat-memories-backuper/README.md

 3. **Use FFmpeg GPU**: `--ffmpeg-gpu` for maximum video processing speed
 4. **Reduce workers if unstable**: If crashes occur, reduce worker counts
 5. **Check disk space**: Ensure enough free space for output files

-## 📈 Performance Benchmarks

-Typical performance on modern hardware:

-- **Downloads**: ~100-200 files/minute (depends on connection speed)
-- **Image combining**: ~10-50 images/second (depends on CPU/GPU)
-- **Video combining**: ~1-5 videos/minute (depends on GPU and file size)

-With GPU acceleration:

-- Video processing can be **5-10x faster** than CPU-only
-- FFmpeg GPU pipeline is typically **2-3x faster** than MoviePy GPU

-## 📝 Notes

-- The tool automatically handles file conflicts and skips already-processed files
-- Temporary files are cleaned up automatically
-- ZIP files are removed after extraction (unless in dry-run mode)
-- Metadata is preserved and applied to final output files
-- The tool is safe to run multiple times - it won't duplicate work